lunarpool/claim-itn-rewards/README.md

 ### **Daedalus Mainnet 2.0.0 direct download links - just for testing purposes**

-> :bulb: Please note that Daedalus will force you to download latest version of the wallet after each run so the links below are just for a purpose we figure out how to run it without this update check.
+Please note that Daedalus will force you to download latest version of the wallet after each run so the links below are just for a purpose we figure out how to run it without this update check.
 Current version **2.0.1 is not supporting ITN reward wallets.**

 * MacOS - [https://update-cardano-mainnet.iohk.io/daedalus-2.0.0-mainnet-13980.pkg](https://update-cardano-mainnet.iohk.io/daedalus-2.0.0-mainnet-13980.pkg)
 * Windows - [https://update-cardano-mainnet.iohk.io/daedalus-2.0.0-mainnet-13980.exe](https://update-cardano-mainnet.iohk.io/daedalus-2.0.0-mainnet-13980.exe)